artemkaxboy/docker-opener/README.md

 ...            web:v1.0     ...
 6 weeks ago   Up 6 week   ...             site_web_1
 ```

-When your compose-project contains locally created image, e.g. `app:v1.0` you might want to test new build of your image without restarting all compose-project.
+You made a new build of one of your modules `app:v1.0` and want to test or run it without restarting the whole compose-project.

 `opener recreate` do it, new container will be created with new build of `app:v1.0`: